rust-lang/rfcs/text/0000-range-get-and-convert-methods.md

 - What other designs have been considered and what is the rationale for not choosing them?

-For the sake of this RFC, a special trait has been provided to allow the readers to understand how it is supposed faster, by providing a fully-working code; for the implementation we may avoid using traits in favour of using struct methods.
+For the sake of this RFC, a special trait has been provided to allow the readers to understand how it is supposed to work faster, by providing a fully-working code; for the implementation, we may avoid using traits in favour of using struct methods.

 - What is the impact of not doing this?

-When it comes to conversion of a value from one range to another, - everyone who needs to perform the same operation will have to spend time googling and calculating everything on his own, possibly doing mistakes.
+When it comes to the conversion of a value from one range to another, - everyone who needs to perform the same operation will have to spend time googling and calculating everything on his own, possibly doing mistakes.

-When it comes to improving usability of the Range structures, this RFC suggests a way to guarantee a certain value lies within the range by providing a specific type, which is supposed to only be created by a range object when a value lies within the range.
-By having it as a separate type with lifetime bounds to its parent range and the ability not only be immutable, the developer never has to guess and carefully re-read the code to understand he did the things right.
+When it comes to improving the usability of the Range structures, this RFC suggests a way to guarantee a certain value lies within the range by providing a specific type, which is supposed to only be created by a range object when a value lies within the range.
+By having it as a separate type with lifetime bounds to its parent range and the ability not only be immutable, the developer never has to guess and carefully re-read the code to understand he did things right.

 When it comes to the interface, returning an `Option` when getting the range value lying within the range allows to easily use the question-mark